kubernetes/community/contributors/design-proposals/node/propagation.md

 1. limitations this imposes on runtimes (RO-remounting may now affects the host, is it on purpose or a dangerous side-effect?)

-1. A shared mount target imposes some costraints on its parent subtree (generally, it has to be shared as well), which in turn prevents some mount operations when preparing a pod (eg. MS_MOVE).
+1. A shared mount target imposes some constraints on its parent subtree (generally, it has to be shared as well), which in turn prevents some mount operations when preparing a pod (eg. MS_MOVE).